michael-collins/DART204/lesson-1-introduction-to-animation/storyboard.md

     Because of the chronological nature of the storyboard, you can use it to easily define when things will happen in a scene, and when one scene will cut to the next.

-- character posing and movement
+- character and prop movement

-    You can pose and even give the idea of movement to a character by using arrows close to or around it.
+    You can pose and even give the idea of movement to characters and props by using arrows close to or around them.
     >add examples

 - scene by scene description